ibm-cloud-docs/openwhisk/about.md

 # How {{site.data.keyword.openwhisk_short}} works
 {: #about}

-{{site.data.keyword.openwhisk}} is an event-driven compute platform, also referred to as Serverless computing, or as Function as a Service (FaaS), that runs code in response to events or direct invocations.
+{{site.data.keyword.openwhisk}} service is an event-driven compute platform, also referred to as Serverless computing, or as Function as a Service (FaaS), that runs code in response to events or direct invocations.
 {: shortdesc}

 ## {{site.data.keyword.openwhisk_short}} terminology